Create a Website Account - Manage notification subscriptions, save form progress and more.

 To reduce the tax cost of emergency medical services (EMS) for county residents; without ambulance fees, the cost of providing emergency medical care would fall completely on the residents of Caldwell County.
 Caldwell County EMS Division has charged ambulance fees for more than thirty-five years.
 The Caldwell County Commissioners authorized such fees to offset the tax cost of providing EMS to residents and visitors.
 While taxes provide the majority of operational funding, ambulance fees collected from EMS Billing, assist Caldwell County in providing the highest level of care to the citizens and visitors of our County.

 The EMS Billing Department follows the Centers for Medicare and Medicaid Services (CMS) "Fee Schedule for Payment of Ambulance Services" as described in Volume 67, Number 39 of the Federal Register.
-The new fees became effective July 1, 2018, enacted by the Caldwell County Commissioners, recommended by the Chief of EMS and Emergency Services Director and include the following:
+The new fees are approved annually during the budget process, and enacted by the Caldwell County Commissioners after being recommended by the Chief of EMS and Emergency Services Director.
+These fees include the following:

 To verify your identity and prevent fraud.
 Because the Department charges fees for service, ambulance crews are instructed to verify patient identity including name, social security number, birth date, home address and telephone number.
 They also may ask for health insurance, automobile insurance or employment information, depending on the situation.
 Our Department requires identity verification to protect patients from fraud and to assure, if possible, you are covered by healthcare or other insurance.